Florune/florune-documentation/src/tutorials/pledge.md

 * **Immutable, on-chain agreements** verified by participants' cryptographic signatures
 * **Linked deliverables**, such as Verifiable Documents
 * **Flexible Milestone-based workflows** for structured work delivery and progressive payments
-* **Optional escrowed funds** to secure both sides
 * **Automated status updates** to reduce manual coordination

-This creates a **trust-minimized contracting system** suitable for digital commerce, services, creative work, licensing, and more.
+This creates a **trustless contracting system** suitable for digital commerce, services, creative work, licensing, and more.

 ---